Oh, that dreaded moment when you open the fridge to grab an egg and realize: “I can’t remember when I bought this!”

 For leftover yolks and whites, pop them in an airtight container before leaving them in the fridge.
 Splash a little water on egg yolks to stop them from drying out, and drain the water before cooking or baking with the eggs.

 With hard-boiled eggs, put them in an airtight container in the fridge.
-It’s best to keep them firmly sealed – the gassy hydrogen sulphide smell is nothing to worry about but definitely unpleasant!
+It’s best to keep them firmly sealed – the gassy hydrogen sulfide smell is nothing to worry about but definitely unpleasant!

 To unthaw your eggs, simply leave them overnight or put them under cold running water.